 Honesty & Integrity

 Joseph Caravalho, Jr., M.D., MG, U.S. Army, Ret.

 HJF is led by President and Chief Executive Officer, Joseph Caravalho, Jr. Dr. Caravalho is responsible for the guidance and leadership of HJF.
 He sets the strategic goals and guides HJF in advancing military and civilian medicine.
-There are ten vice presidents overseeing each of HJF's departments and a Council of Directors oversees HJF's financial and strategic goals.
+There are fourteen vice presidents and senior directors overseeing each of HJF's departments and a Council of Directors oversees HJF's financial and strategic goals.

 In May 1983, President Ronald Reagan signed a bill into law establishing the Foundation for the Advancement of Military Medicine.